Alder Commons is sadly closing its doors. Join us for our Farewell Gathering on April 28th, 5-8pm!

 Link to this section What is Alder Commons?
 What happens there?

 Alder Commons is a nonprofit community space where kids and adults alike can attend workshops and classes, and spend their time freely.
-Our Members include coworkers, artists, organizations, families, and self-directed learners of all ages.
+Our members include coworkers, artists, organizations, families, and self-directed learners of all ages.
 Our goal is to foster a multigenerational, multicultural community that practices and promotes our core values.

 We host all sorts of programs and events that are either open to the public, or only for Members, including cooking classes, woodworking classes, pop-up markets, documentary screenings, etc. We’re also a space where people can just hang out on one of the many couches and have a space that feels comfortable and welcoming.